zionsg/standalone-php-scripts/README.md

 - getExcelSubstituteFormula<br />
   Generate Excel formula for substituting multiple words.

+- getMacIpFromArp<br />
+  Get MAC addresses and their IPv4 addresses from `arp -a` output

 - phpcsfixer_browser<br />
   Run PHP-CS-Fixer in browser (checking only, no fixing).